 When the Virtual World Becomes Too Real

 When you are embroiled in an online environment, emboldened by the support of those around you, it is easy to forget that the law still applies.
 Cyberbullying or “trolling,” depending on state and federal law, can include criminal charges, being sued for damages or accusations of harassment.

 Accessing the “Deep Web” is not illegal but interacting with much of its content could cause you to face charges.
 Sharing nude images online can be deeply problematic, as you may not be aware that this constitutes “revenge porn,” or if the image depicts a minor.

 Regardless of the circumstances, you or your loved one is entitled to proper representation.
 With more than 25 years of experience in criminal law, I will ensure that your rights are protected.
-Contact Richard Grossman in Atlanta for a free consultation today.
+Contact Jeff Manciagli in Atlanta for a free consultation today.

 Atlanta, GA 30324

 Monday & Tuesday 8:30 AM – 7:00 PM

 Wednesday & Thursday 8:30 AM – 5:00 PM